leanprover/lean4/doc/quickstart.md

 **The InfoView says "Waiting for Lean server to start..." forever.**

+Check that the VS Code Terminal is not prompting you with `Press ENTER key to start Lean:`.
+If so click in the terminal window and pressthe  ENTER key.
-Try running the command "Developer: Reload Window".
+If that doesn't work try also running the VS Code command `Developer: Reload Window`.